assaabloy-ppi/salt-channel/files/spec-salt-channel.md

 * **M3, M4 field names**.
 The order of signature and public key in M3, and M4 is different.
-Proposal: use "s" for signature and "k" for the public signature key in both messages.
+Proposal: use "s" for signature and "k" for the public signing key in both messages.
 There is little need to differentiate between Server and Client.
 Also, this is not done with the "e" field.
 It is used for both ClientEncKey and ServerEncKey.